 - Bring clarity to an overly complex or cluttered system with too many features or components, unwieldy user experience, or lots of steps.

-- Streamline a system that exceeds design thresholds (size, weight, power, cost, etc.).
+- Streamline a system that exceeds design thresholds (size, weight, power, cost, etc.) and help accelerate operations or procedures.

 - Remove unnecessary friction or complexities.